apparebit/prettypretty/README.md

 API is clean and simple: Open a [`Connection`] to the terminal and share it across threads as needed.
 Write [`Command`]s to [`Output`].
-Read [`Query`] responses from [`Input`]. [`Scan::read_token`] takes care of low-level UTF-8 and ANSI escape sequence decoding and [`Query::parse`] turns their payloads into objects.
-A [`cmd`] library with 70+ built-in commands covers all basic needs.
+Read [`Query`] responses from [`Input`]. [`Scan::read_token`] takes care of low-level UTF-8 and ANSI escape sequence decoding and [`Query::parse`] turns token payloads into objects.
+A [`cmd`] library with 70+ built-in commands covers basic needs and then some.

 [`cmd`]: https://apparebit.github.io/prettypretty/prettytty/cmd/index.html